 Donation after death

-Where and how a person dies, and the condition of their organs and tissue, determines if they can donate.
 A person may be able to donate organs when they have been declared brain dead in an intensive care unit in hospital.

 The donation procedure is straightforward

 Removing organs and tissue is no different from any other surgical operation, and is performed by highly skilled health professionals.
 The donor’s body is always treated with dignity and respect.
-Donating organs and/or tissue does not change the body’s physical appearance, and it does not affect funeral arrangements.
+Donating organs and tissue does not change the body’s physical appearance, and it does not affect funeral arrangements.

 Your personal information is safe